at our Open Days

 After graduating in 1997 with an BSc in Physics, Adrian obtained a MSc in Optics, Optoelectronics and Microwaves at École Nationale Supérieure d'Électronique et de Radioélectricité de Grenoble (ENSERG), France, with a viva in 1998 on “Spectrophotometry of turbid media using optical fibre probes”.
 Here, he had the opportunity to work in the “Functional and Metabolic Neuroimaging” Center Inserm/UJF 594 (Grenoble University Hospital), as a MSc and then as a PhD student.
 He completed his PhD in the group of Prof. Jacques Derouard at Joseph Fourier University, Grenoble, France in 2004 with a thesis entitled, Optical methods to investigate biological tissues.
 Cerebral tissue spectroscopy using small optical fibre probes and optical coherence tomography imaging.

 After 2004, Adrian took up various positions as Postgraduate Research Associate in the Applied Optics Group, at the University of Kent.
-In 2017, in became a lecturer in the School of Physics and Astronomy where he is developing research programmes on optical coherence elastography and photo-acoustics tomography.
+In 2017, in became a Lecturer in the School of Physics and Astronomy where he is developing research programmes on optical coherence elastography and photo-acoustics tomography.
+He was promoted to Senior Lecturer in 2023.

 The study of interaction of light with various materials (biological media in particular) has captured Adrian’s interest during his undergraduate studies.
 His Master studies, convinced him to pursue a career focused on Applied Optics whereas the PhD in Grenoble strengthened his beliefs that understanding light behaviour while propagating through various materials can lead to novel optical methods and instruments of vital utility in the modern society.
 After finishing his PhD thesis, Adrian’s research activity has been focused on high-resolution non-invasive optical imaging of superficial tissue based on Optical Coherence Tomography (OCT).
 Currently he is interested: